Early Life

 Philanthropy

-Victoria Mars is known for her philanthropic efforts and has contributed to various organizations, including the Charles Darwin Foundation, Galapagos Conservancy, Mystic Seaport, High Mountain Institute, and Thorncroft Equestrian Center.
-In 2023, she made an $11 million gift to the Salzburg Global Seminar.
+Victoria Mars is involved in various philanthropic endeavors, supporting organizations such as the Charles Darwin Foundation, Galapagos Conservancy, Mystic Seaport, High Mountain Institute, and Thorncroft Equestrian Center.
+She is also currently the Chair of the Salzburg Global Seminar.